clockify/addon-examples/hello-world-java/readme.md

 You should update the PUBLIC_URL environment variable from the docker-compose.yml to reflect the actual value.

 First, we build the image by passing in a Github username and it's access token.
-These are only used in order to pull the Addons SDK dependency from Github packages.
+These are only used in order to pull the Addon SDK dependency from Github packages.

-Then we run the container and pass in the addon public URL.
+Then, we run the container and pass in the addon public URL.
 The container will expose the following port for the addon: 8080.

 Use the following commands to run the addon app: